pdp10/sbpipe/docs/source/developer_manual.md

 ### sbpipe
-This folder contains the source code of the project SB pipe.
-At this level a file called `__main__.py` enables users to run SB pipe as a Python module via the command:
+This folder contains the source code of the project SBpipe.
+At this level a file called `__main__.py` enables users to run SBpipe programmatically as a Python module via the command:
 ```
 $ python sbpipe
 ```
-Alternatively `sbpipe` can be imported as shown below:
+Alternatively `sbpipe` can programmatically be imported within a Python environment as shown below:
 ```
 $ cd $SBPIPE
 $ python
 # Python environment
 >>> import sbpipe.main as sb
 >>> sb.version()
-'1.25.0 '
+'2.0.0 '
 ```
 The following subsections describe sbpipe subpackages.